-A teacher who, on having exhausted the maximum period of paid sick leave (and does not qualify for TRR) is still medically unfit to resume duty and wishes to retain his/her position in the school/scheme must notify the employer of his/her intention to avail of a period of unpaid sick leave within which he/she may resume teaching if certified as fit to do so.
+5.1 A special needs assistant who, on having exhausted the maximum period of paid sick leave (and does not qualify for TRR) is still medically unfit to resume duty and wishes to retain his/her position in the school/scheme must notify the employer of his/her intention to avail of a period of unpaid sick leave within which he/she may resume duties if certified as fit to do so.
 This period of unpaid sick leave shall not normally exceed the TRR limits set out in paragraph 4.

-- 5.2 A teacher must exhaust his/her period of paid sick leave before he/she can apply for unpaid sick leave.
-The granting of a period of unpaid sick leave is subject to continued submission on a regular basis (max 3 months) of acceptable medical certification to the employer. - 5.3 Prior to the expiration of unpaid sick leave, employers must seek the advice of the OHS on the teacher's prospect of recovery and return to work.
+- 5.2 A special needs assistant must exhaust his/her period of paid sick leave before he/she can apply for unpaid sick leave.
+The granting of a period of unpaid sick leave is subject to continued submission on a regular basis (max 3 months) of acceptable medical certification to the employer. - 5.3 Prior to the expiration of unpaid sick leave, employers must seek the advice of the OHS on the special needs assistant's prospect of recovery and return to work.
 Where a return to duty is not deemed viable, the employer shall take such timely action as it deems appropriate including but not limited to termination of the contract of employment.